-There’s nothing better than starting the day with a crispy croissant and a creamy, warm cappuccino.
-I live in Liguria, tradition here is to have it with focaccia – our signature salty flatbread.
-I don’t like it, but I never say that to avoid being frowned at.
-Have I told you that we are serious about food, haven’t I?
+There’s nothing better than starting the day with a crispy cornetto and a creamy, warm cappuccino.
+I live in Liguria, the tradition here is to have it with focaccia, our signature salty flatbread.
+I don’t like it, but I never say that to avoid being frowned at – have I told you that we are serious about food, haven’t I?

 But you can have cappuccino for merenda as well.

-Ordering cappuccino at lunch or dinner is a big no-no, I’m afraid.
+Ordering a cappuccino at lunch or dinner is a big no-no, I’m afraid.

 No Italian would ever end its meal with a cappuccino.
-Cappuccino is quite a heavy drink and not exactly apt for meals including dishes like pizza, pasta, or other similar nourishing foods.
+Cappuccino is quite heavy for us to digest and is not exactly apt for meals including dishes like pizza, pasta, or other similar nourishing foods.
 You really need a shot of espresso to properly digest them.
-And maybe some limoncello, if you feel like to.
+And maybe some limoncello, if you feel like it.
 But no cappuccino.
 Never.